-It is these generations that will face water shortages, deadly air quality, and a severely worsening uninhabitable planet if individuals across all generations, government bodies, and corporations do not come together in the next 5 years to rapidly address this planetary crisis.
+Climate change poses an undeniable global catastrophic risk to all of humanity.
+While the crisis was largely created by generations before us, it is today’s young Americans that will face water shortages, deadly air quality, and a severely worsening uninhabitable planet if individuals across all generations, government bodies, and corporations do not come together in the next 5 years to take rapid and comprehensive action.

 Where We Stand

 - Protects and enforces preservation of earth’s natural resources and public lands.